-As a Florida elopement photographer, I’ve helped dozens of couples create their perfect Florida elopement adventure and the number one thing that overwhelms couples is figuring out exactly what they need to do to elope in Florida.
+If you want to elope in Florida, then this guide was designed to walk you through exactly how.
+As a Florida elopement photographer, I’ve helped dozens of couples create fun and unique Florida elopement adventures.
+But the number one thing that overwhelms couples is figuring out exactly what they need to do to elope here.

-Getting legally married in Florida is super simple—here’s what you need:
+Getting legally married in Florida is super simple!
+Here’s what you need:

-While around typically all year long, Florida mosquitos and no-see-ums are most brutal in the summer.
-If you’re not about that itchy life, shoot for a late fall/winter elopement (Nov–Feb).
+While bugs are typically all year long, Florida mosquitos and no-see-ums are most brutal in the summer.
+If you want to avoid bugs, plan for a late fall/winter elopement between late November and February.
 But if your elopement falls into bug season, consider that these bugs are worst at dawn/dusk.
 No-see-ums prefer sandy, coastal locations, whereas and mosquitos are everywhere.
-You can keep the no-see-ums at bay using Skin So Soft.
+You can keep the no-see-ums at bay using Skin So Soft and mosquitos at bay with any bug spray.

 Now that you know how to legally elope in Florida and you’ve picked a date, the next step is choosing where to elope in Florida!
 Whether you’re envisioning a laid-back beach day, adventuring in crystal clear blue springs, or exploring popular cities, Florida has something for everyone.